 There are some limitations and areas for improvement.
-The simulation study in Section~\ref{sec:simulations} revealed a small systematic bias.
-It originates from a redundancy in the parameter space, where many combinations of parameters lead to very similar loss values.
-The effect is particularly prominent for the saturation $k$ and the offset $o$ parameters, which are not well constrained within the fit range.
-To resolve this ambiguity a three-stage optimization procedure was introduced, consistently moving through the parameter space along a specific path, resulting in the observed bias in the deviance.
-This systematic bias does not appear to be a fatal flaw.
+The simulation study, presented in Section~\ref{sec:simulations}, revealed that the three-stage optimization procedure introduced to resolve a degeneracy in parameter space leading to very similar loss values, itself introduced a bias in the deviance, by consistently moving through the parameter space along a specific path.
+The effect of the bias is particularly prominent for the saturation and offset parameters, which are not well constrained within the fitting range.
+However, this systematic bias does not appear to be a significant flaw of the approach.
 The field test in Section~\ref{sec:field_performance} did not constrain the offset parameter, but still showed stable performance, indicating that the procedure leads to a solution sufficiently close to reality.
 A second limitation was identified in the field data during rain events.
-The observation that the U-238 component weight, the cosmic index $\gamma$, and the cosmic weight changed along with the Rn-222 component (see Figure~\ref{fig:chicago_all}) implies that the radon template cannot capture the full spectral change during rain events and there is some crossover to other components and parameters.
-Consistent with this observation, the fitted power law values are quite high, compared to more realistic values from other publications (such as 1.3 in \cite{sandness_accurate_2009}).
-However, this result simultaneously demonstrates the method's resilience.
+The observation that the U-238 and cosmic component weights, and the cosmic index $\gamma$, change along the Rn-222 progeny component weight (see Figure~\ref{fig:chicago_all}) implies that the radon template cannot capture the full spectral change during rain events, and that there is likely some crosstalk with other components of the model.
+In particular, the fitted power law values are quite high, compared to more realistic values from other publications (such as 1.3 in \cite{sandness_accurate_2009}).
+However, this result simultaneously demonstrates the resilience of the method.
 The model was flexible enough to absorb spectral discrepancies by adjusting other components.
 This ability is demonstrated in Figure~\ref{fig:chicago_all}, where the fitted resolution of the K-40 peak shows a slight correlation with the rain, but the peak location remains stable within $\pm 0.25\%$, proving the calibration itself was not appreciably compromised.

-The fitted background weights themselves, as shown in Figure~\ref{fig:chicago_all}, represent a valuable scientific by-product, providing a real-time, quantitative measurement of the NORM environment that could be used for correlative environmental studies, such as mapping radon progeny washout or even supporting anomaly detection and isotope identification by the system.
+The fitted background weights themselves, as shown in Figure~\ref{fig:chicago_all}, represent a valuable scientific by-product, providing a real-time, quantitative measurement of the NORM environment of the detector.
+Such information could be used for correlative environmental studies, such as mapping radon progeny washout, or even supporting anomaly detection and isotope identification by the system.